continuouspipe/continuouspipe/documentation/content/guides/symfony.md

 ### Install the Client

 To use ContinuousPipe as a remote development environment you will need the `cp-remote` client, which is available on OSX, Linux and Windows.
-Please refer to the [installation instructions](https://github.com/continuouspipe/remote-environment-client#remote-environment-client) for each of the platforms.
+Please refer to the [remote development tool installation instructions]({{< relref "guides/remote-development.md#installation" >}}) for each of the platforms.

 ### Run Setup